-- Beach: The closest beach is at Ammoudi Bay, the port immediately below Oia, 900 meters (15 minutes’ walk from the hotel).
+- Beach: The closest beach is at Ammoudi Bay, the port immediately below Oia, less than a kilometer from the hotel.
 This is a popular spot for swimming and cliff diving; the beach is too rocky and small to do much lounging.
 This is the main port of Oia and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants, and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants, and the waiter will be happy to call one.)

 - View: Gorgeous caldera views throughout the property.

 - Private Pools/Jacuzzis: All rooms include either a private jacuzzi, or a private heated plunge pool, or both.

 - Parking: Free parking in several public lots nearby.

 - Extras: Welcome bottle of wine and fruits, bespoke room experience (pillow menu, scent preference, and choice of luxury brand amenities), sunset catamaran tours (additional fee).